Program: B.A., Mathematics

 The Junior-Year Integrated Mathematics (JYI-Math) teacher credential program begins in the junior year for students who apply and have been accepted to the program.
 JYI-Math integrates undergraduate subject matter knowledge with teacher education content and leads to both a B.A. degree in Mathematics and a Preliminary Single Subject Credential in Mathematics.
 For admission, students must be juniors who have completed (with sufficient grades) the lower division General Education requirements and the lower division core of the Math major.
 Applications to both the Mathematics department and the credential program are necessary.

-Upon entering the JYI-Math program during their junior year, full-time students may join a cohort and take courses as outlined by a teacher-preparation advisor in the Mathematics department (2- and 3-year plans are available).
+Upon entering the JYI-Math program during their junior year, full-time students may join a cohort and take courses as outlined by a teacher-preparation advisor in the Mathematics department (two- and three-year plans are available).
 Part-time students may work at their own pace in a non-cohorted version of the program.
-JYI-Math incorporates the upper division requirements for a bachelor’s degree in Mathematics Secondary Teaching Option) with the requirements for the Preliminary Single Subject Credential in Mathematics.
+JYI-Math incorporates the upper division requirements for a bachelor’s degree in Mathematics Secondary Teaching option) with the requirements for the Preliminary Single Subject Credential in Mathematics.
 Students will be responsible for passing the Upper Division Writing Proficiency Exam (UDWPE).
 Students considering JYI-Math should seek advisement as soon as possible for guidance in meeting admission and program requirements.

 Students accepted to the JYI-Math program must complete all courses listed below.
 A GPA of at least 2.6 is required for all courses in the math major (Secondary Teaching option) and no major course grade may be lower than “C.” A GPA of 3.0 or higher is required for all professional education coursework, and no professional education course grade may be lower than “C.”

 1. Lower Division Required Courses (27 units)

 The following course must be completed prior to admission to the program:

 COMP 110/L Introduction to Algorithms and Programming and Lab (3/1)